 Bethany offers numerous opportunities to study abroad.
-If you find a program other than those listed below and would like to pursue studying abroad through that organization, stop by the Office of Student Development and discuss your thoughts with Charlotte Anderson, Director of International Studies.
+If you find a program other than those listed below and would like to pursue studying abroad through that organization, stop by the office in Presser Hall and discuss your thoughts with Charlotte Anderson, Director of International Studies.

 Founded in 1964, AIFS is one of the oldest, largest, and most respected cultural exchange organizations in the world.
 AIFS has global offices in 15 countries and organizes cultural exchange programs for more than 50,000 participants each year.
 AIFS provides study abroad programs in 19 countries:

 Bethany College signed an exchange agreement with Karlstad University in Karlstad, Sweden, in January 2011.
 The University offers 900 courses in the humanities and fine arts, social and economic sciences, natural sciences, engineering and technology, health care and teacher training.
 Karlstad University has set its targets very high when it comes to internationalization.
 With that in mind, the University is offering an increasing number of courses, presently more than 100, and programs in English.

 In addition to student and staff exchanges, there is also considerable international activity in the form of research and development work, symposia and conferences.
 The University also has a campus in Arvika, about 80 km from Karlstad, where the Ingesund School of Music with its 300 students is located.

 Bethany College has a cooperative agreement with Harlaxton College in England, allowing Bethany students to study abroad for either the fall or spring semester.
 Harlaxton College, a self-contained extension campus of the University of Evansville, is a 100-room Victorian manor house near Grantham in the English Midlands, approximately 110 miles north of London.